bjuergens/whatcable-gnome/README.md

 > **What can this USB cable actually do?**

-A GNOME Shell extension that tells you, in plain English, what each USB device plugged into your Linux machine can actually do.
+A GNOME Shell extension that tells you what each USB device or USB-C cable plugged into your Linux machine can actually do.

 **WhatCable-GNOME is a GNOME port of [WhatCable](https://github.com/darrylmorley/whatcable), a macOS menu bar app by [Darryl Morley](https://github.com/darrylmorley).** It expands the original USB-C focus to cover all USB devices, while preserving the rich USB-C Power Delivery diagnostics from the original.

 The extension is a thin shell over the [`whatcable-linux`](https://github.com/Zetaphor/whatcable-linux) CLI, which does the actual sysfs reading and PD decoding.

 ![WhatCable-GNOME](screenshot.png)

-## What it shows

-### All USB devices
-- **Device identity**: vendor, product name, serial number
-- **Speed**: negotiated link speed (1.5 Mbps to 20 Gbps)
-- **USB version**: 1.1, 2.0, 3.0, 3.1, 3.2
-- **Power draw**: how much power the device is consuming
-- **Device type**: HID, Audio, Mass Storage, Hub, etc.
-- **Driver**: which kernel driver is handling the device
-- **Topology**: hub hierarchy showing what's plugged into what

-### USB-C ports (additional detail)
-- **Port roles**: data role (host/device), power role (source/sink)
-- **Cable e-marker info**: cable speed capability, current rating (3A/5A), active vs passive, cable vendor
-- **Charger PDO list**: every voltage/current profile the charger advertises, with the active profile highlighted
-- **Charging diagnostics**: identifies bottlenecks — cable limiting speed, charger undersized, etc.
-- **Partner identity**: decoded from PD Discover Identity VDOs

-## Install
+## Quickstart

-### 1. Install the `whatcable-linux` CLI
+1. Install the `whatcable-linux` CLI from <https://github.com/Zetaphor/whatcable-linux> — the extension shells out to it.

-The extension shells out to the `whatcable-linux` binary on your `$PATH` (or `/usr/local/bin` / `/usr/bin`).
-Follow the install instructions at <https://github.com/Zetaphor/whatcable-linux>.
-Upstream is young — its build steps may simplify or move to package managers over time, so check there for the latest.
+2. Install the extension from <https://extensions.gnome.org/extension/9837/whatcable/>.
+3. Click the panel icon to see what each connected USB device can do.

+For manual install (build from source, system-wide, nested-shell testing) see [Install from source](#install-from-source) below.

-The extension was last verified against `whatcable-linux 0.1.1`.
-The currently-installed version is shown in the extension's *Debug info* submenu next to the known-good version, so you can spot a mismatch.
+The extension looks for `whatcable-linux` on `$PATH`, `/usr/local/bin`, or `/usr/bin`, and was last verified against `whatcable-linux 0.1.1` — the *Debug info* submenu shows installed vs known-good version so you can spot a mismatch.

-### 2. Install the GNOME Shell extension
+## Install from source

-It targets GNOME Shell 45+.
+Targets GNOME Shell 45–48.

 ```bash
 cd gnome-extension